• Skip to primary navigation

 • 2 garlic cloves peeled and roughly chopped

-• 8 ounces fine vermicelli (fideos) or angel hair pasta
+• 8 ounces uncooked fine vermicelli (fideos) or angel hair pasta

 • 1 cup low sodium chicken broth